Aydeniztr/Py-Webdav/README.md

 ## Usage

-This application is too user friendly there is even no costum argumants right now but I will add them as soon as possible.
+This application is too user friendly that there is even no costum argumants right now but I will add them as soon as possible.

 <p align="center">
 <br>